A

 A lead-capture engine.

 Feasibility-review form (asks for address, lot details — gives you a qualified lead, not just an email).
 Instant-quote builder for the basic configurations.
-Both pipe straight into your inbox plus the CRM.
+A pre-qualifying flow so when leads reach your team, they're already medium-to-hot — not the 1-in-15 you mentioned from your real-estate days.

 CRM, configured for your team.